Page updated 1/1/2015

 planning, TSP discussions, and much more.

-the menu to locate information from all of our web sites.
+Use the search box below the menu to locate information from all of our web sites.

 SPECIAL OFFER on AMAZON.COM

 Do you dream of a better job, higher pay, a challenging position with responsibility and one that takes full advantage of your background and experience?
 You can turn your dreams into reality and be one of the thousands of federal employees each year who are promoted or obtain higher level government jobs.
 Take Charge of Your Federal Career: A Practical, Action-Oriented Career Management Workbook for Federal Employees by Dennis V. Damp describes the many options you have and it directs readers to where the jobs are.
 Available at local bookstores or Order ONLINE through Amazon.com.

 FREE "Personal Summary of Benefits Analysis."
 A retirement planning adviser

 will help you learn more about retirement planning strategies specific to your personal situation.

 Our Federal Career Planning web site assists federal government employees to design realistic Individual Development Plans (IDPs) and target new jobs and promotional opportunities.
 Federal government employees have numerous and attractive career development and upward mobility opportunities available to them.
 Developed by a career fed with over 35 years federal service.

 The Merit Promotion Program allows those who are status applicants (current federal employees or those who have reinstatement eligibility) to bid on job openings.
 MPP announcements are posted at most offices and on the internet.
 Many agencies have their own internet sites where you can view job announcements and print them our for future reference.
 OPM also publishes MPP announcements on their USAJOBS web site.
 Lists of federal job announcements are available on this site.